 To run a standalone batch job on the SCC

-The standalone generated above is suitable for interactive applications.
+The standalone generated above can be used as is for interactive applications.
 For batch processing however, additional runtime flags (

 -R) may be required.
 Let's say that you submitted a single-core batch job on the SCC.
 This job is dispatched to an available node (think of each node as a multicore desktop) at runtime.
 MATLAB's multithreading utility may decide to take advantage of multicore on your code's behalf (it has no knowledge of your asking for 1 core through the batch scheduler).
 When that happens, the batch scheduler aborts your job for using more cores than committed.
 To prevent core over usage, you can compile your application with